JakeSteam/blog-personal/_drafts/2024-02-16-forza-horizon-5-comedy-cars.md

 [![](/assets/images/2024/fh5c-isetta.png)](/assets/images/2024/fh5c-isetta.png)

-## Big cars
+### Big cars

 There is something very satisfying about racing using a car twice the size of everyone else, and _winning_.
-Hopefully the others find it the massive vehicles as entertaining!
+Hopefully the others find the massive vehicles as entertaining!

 **2015 Mercedes-Benz Tankpool24**